arnaud-jamin/Cog/README.md

 ![Notification](https://github.com/user-attachments/assets/84db0359-f002-4c35-9d45-11187b3f9228)

 - Notification can be added by using the following macros: `COG_NOTIFY`, `COG_NOTIFY_WARNING`, or `COG_NOTIFY_ERROR`.
-- Notification settings can used to adjust the filtering, their location, their size, etc.
+- Notification settings can be used to adjust the filtering, their location, their size, etc.

 ![Notification Settings](https://github.com/user-attachments/assets/aa47495e-4544-4e33-925e-d87cb9125e76)